 Eighty-eight Drinking Water Protection Zone signs have been installed in our source protection region.
 The signs are installed on roads near municipal water sources to alert citizens that their actions in these zones can have an impact on a municipal drinking water source.
-The signs are an effective way to educate and remind everyone of the need to protect our sources of water.
+The signs are an effective way to raise awareness about protecting our sources of water.
 Several of the municipalities in this region have included information about the signs and the Drinking Water Source Protection program on their websites.

-Significant efforts have been made by source protection authority staff to implement the education and outreach policies in the Ausable Bayfield and Maitland Valley Source Protection Plans.
-This successful Education and Outreach program - developed in collaboration between municipalities and conservation authorities - includes an updated website and active social media presence.
-Fact sheets were created for specific sectors as well as for individual well systems.
+Ongoing efforts are made by source protection authority staff to implement the education and outreach policies in the Ausable Bayfield and Maitland Valley source protection plans.
+Education and Outreach tools include a website and active social media presence.
+Fact sheets were created for specific activities as well as for individual well systems.
 This focused outreach aims to improve awareness about local sources of water.

 Between 2020 and 2023, a series of 10 videos, featuring members of the Source Protection Committee, was created to promote source water protection.
-The series has received more than 35,000 views to date.